Occupational Therapy students with child and a alphabet mat

 • Eligible applicants will remain in the ranking pool until the conclusion of all offer rounds.

-• In the event the course reaches capacity the University reserves the right to close the application process.
+• In the event the course reaches capacity the University reserves the right not to proceed with subsequent offer rounds.

 You’re considered someone with work and life experience if: